ChanthMiao/ghc-wiki-mirror/FixedRuntimeRep.md

 When we emit a new wanted `FixedRuntimeRep` constraint, we also pass a `CtOrigin` that provides further information about the nature of the check (are we checking a function application, a pattern match, ...?).
 When the error is reported, this further information will be supplied to the user.

+### reportWanteds

+We add a case to `reportWanteds` for `FixedRuntimeRep` constraints, to get a custom error message instead of `Could not deduce 'FixedRuntimeRep rep'`.

 ### Don't suggest "add FixedRuntimeRep"

 We don't want to suggest the user add a `FixedRuntimeRep` constraint to their type signature, so we add a check to `GHC.Tc.Errors.ctxtFixes` to prevent GHC from making that suggestion.